slowernews/wisdom-tldr/chapters/introduction.md

 - What desires do you have that don’t align with your past behavior.
 - What future path does your past behavior suggest rather than your imagination?
 - If you don’t like these answers, change your existing behavior.

+3. You have to make the definite decision to succeed.
+The only thing separating you from your wildest dreams and ambitions is that you have not yet made the definite decision to achieve them.
 -->

 > *'The obstacle is the way.' -- Marcus Aurelius*